 - Create communities of practise among The Resilience Project schools.

 - Work with schools in a holistic approach to student wellbeing, by mapping the TRP program with other school programs to identify how they can best complement one another and align to the curriculum.
 This intends to build on the recent success of undertaking this process with the DET Resilience Rights and Respectful Relationships program.

 How was the evaluation conducted?

-A multi-method evaluation was conducted from 2017-2019 to examine the impacts and outcomes of The Resilience Project in the school context, focussing on:
+A mixed-methods evaluation was conducted in 2019 to examine the impacts and outcomes of The Resilience Project in the school context, focussing on:

 - How the program is implemented and experienced within the school community

 - Impact of the program on the attitudes, feelings and behaviours of all school community stakeholders (students, teachers and parents/ carers)

 - Whether students with different needs respond differently to the program.

 The methods included pre and post surveys to measure change over time.
 The student results were compared to students from non-participating schools, to ensure the changes noted could be attributed to the program and not just from student maturation.
 There were also several parent/carer interviews, teacher interviews, student focus groups and student case studies, in an effort to gain deeper insights into the nature of the program and its impact.

 This research was conducted by researchers from the Melbourne School of Population and Global Health at The University of Melbourne.
 The research team includes Professor Lisa Gibbs, Dr Lauren Carpenter, Dr Elena Swift, Ms Hannah Morrice and Dr Karen Block.
 Additional investigators providing expert advice included Professor Nicola Reavley, Dr Rebecca Armstrong, Professor Andrew Mackinnon, Ms Janette Cook, Mr Derek McCormack, Professor Lou Harms and Mr Jason Gaffee.